NixOS/nix.dev/maintainers/README.md

 The team’s reason to exist is to make that principle discoverable and reproducible by laying groundwork and setting examples.

 ## Members
-The team membership list is maintained on the [nixos community documentation team page].
+The team membership list is maintained on the [Nix community documentation team page].

 [nixos community documentation team page]: https://nixos.org/community/teams/documentation